BroWang1/Data-Analysis-NYC-High-School-Quality-2014-to-2022/README.md

 Aggregation: Summarizing data for key performance metrics (e.g., average SAT scores, top-performing schools).
 ___
 # Results
+I would like to first mention when doing EDA I realized that the data for what happens to students after graduation(postsecondary) but the data is unusable.
+I was planning on showing which schools lead to colleges more often, or jobs more often, etc.

 ![Scatter plot w/ lines - 2014 to 2022](images/scattertl.png)
 Notable Insight:
 - 12.1% Increase in 2016 due to restructuring the SAT test